mimo3000n/VSDSquadron-FPGA-Mini/Task 1/Readme.md

 ## Step 2: Creating the PCF File

+The PCF [Physical Constraint File] file can be accessed here.
+It is used in FPGA development to map logical signals from HDL code to physical pins on the FPGA chip.
+Each set_io command establishes this connection between the named ports to physical pins on the board.

 | Signal    | FPGA Pin | Description          |
 |-----------|---------|----------------------|
 | led_red   | 39      | Red LED Output       |